LBRYFoundation/website-tech/docs/resources/p2p-seeding.md

 ---
-title: LBRY P2P: Settings and troubleshooting
+title: "LBRY P2P: Settings and troubleshooting"
 description: Guide on properly setting up P2P nodes and how to diagnose/fix common issues.
 ---